jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

         FreadLine refNum, aLine
         //print aLine		                         //for testing
       endfor
-          //now we need to read and check each following line until we find the one with the right file name in it...
+          //now we need to read and check each following line until
+          //we find the one with the right file name in it...
       Do			            //this loop could be done better
                           //but this should be easier to understand and modify. i+=1			                        //line number, increment by +1
         FreadLine refNum, aLine		//read the line
         if(strlen(aline)<1)		//if aLine is empty we are the end of
                               //this file, Abort, did not find line which we needed...
           Abort "Date for the image name "+FileName+" was not found in the text file." endif
         if(GrepString(aLine, FileName ))	//check if it contains file name matched=1                         //if yes, we have our line endif
-      while(!matched)		     				//if matched, we can continue with this line, else back in the loop... close refNum						    	//important, close the file.
+      while(!matched)           //if matched, we can continue with this line
+                                //else back in the loop...
+      close refNum						    	//important, close the file.
           //now we have in string "aLine" the line from text file which
           //contains the name of the file we are dealing with...